WenniDev/snow_crash/level09/README.md

 $ scp -P 4243 level09@localhost:/home/user/level09/token .
 $ chmod +r ./token
 ```

-We can get the token on our pc and execute our script who's doing the inverse process.
+We can get the token on our pc and execute our script who's doing the reverse process.
 The first letter have a shift of 0, the second of -1, the third of -2...

 ```sh
 $ c++ level09/ressources/level09.cpp -o level09decode